 - You will not touch it until after you retire.
 That is how you can maximise the growth of the money in your time deposits.
 Depending on the terms, the money in a time deposit in Singapore will be released in 5 or 10 years.
 The longer the term, the higher the returns.
 Once you get your money, it is up to you where you want to put it.
 If you want to keep your portfolio diverse, you should keep part of the investment into another fixed deposit account.
 This way, you get to secure a portion of your retirement money.

 - You want to look for banks that will give you the highest interest rate.
-CIMB Bank and Maybank currently gives the highest at 0.7% annual interest rate.
+CIMB Bank and Maybank currently give the highest at 0.7% annual interest rate.
 Both of these banks require a minimum deposit of SGD 1,000.

 How much money should I put in a time deposit in Singapore